lthms/soap.coffee-lthms/site/posts/ClightIntroduction.md

 type `statement`{.coq}, with the particular constructor `Sreturn`{.coq} whose argument is of type `option expr`{.coq}, and `statement`{.coq} and `expr`{.coq} look like the two main types to study.
-The predicates `step1`{.coq} and `step2`{.coq} allow for reasoning about the execution of a `function`{.coq}, step by step (hence the name).
+The predicates `step1`{.coq} and `step2`{.coq} allow for reasoning about the execution of a `function`{.coq}, step-by-step (hence the name).
 It appears that `clightgen` generates Clight terms using the function call convention encoded by `step2`{.coq}.
 To reason about a complete execution, it appears that we can use `star`{.coq} (from the `Smallstep`{.coq} module) which is basically a trace of `step`{.coq}.
 These semantics are defined as predicates (that is, they live in `Prop`{.coq}).
-They allow for reasoning about state-transformation, where a state is either
+They allow for reasoning about state transformation, where a state is either

 - A function call, with a given list of arguments and a continuation
 - A function return, with a result and a continuation